ayahxsheikh/Team-Profile-Generator/README.md

 ---
 ## Installation
-In order to use the readme-generator please adhere to the following guidelines:
+In order to start using the application please adhere to the following guidelines:

 Install Node.js to your computer